chnyda/taikungoclient/client/docs/PartnerDetailsDto.md

 HasWhiteListDomains returns a boolean if a field has been set.

-### SetWhiteListDomainsNil

-`func (o *PartnerDetailsDto) SetWhiteListDomainsNil(b bool)`

- SetWhiteListDomainsNil sets the value for WhiteListDomains to be an explicit nil

-### UnsetWhiteListDomains
-`func (o *PartnerDetailsDto) UnsetWhiteListDomains()`

-UnsetWhiteListDomains ensures that no value is present for WhiteListDomains, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)